FREQUENTLY ASKED QUESTIONS

 1. Aggressive dogs that bite, from fear or dominance or to protect their Parents

-2. Dogs that have not had any prior (puppy/basic) training, and/or have been
+2. Dogs that have not had any prior (puppy/basic) training, dogs that have

-allowed to misbehave, be dominant and left unremedied for a long time.
+allowed to misbehave, and/or be dominant for a long time

 3. Dogs with separation anxiety or severe phobia's